microsoft/gov-solutions/_app_starter_kits/event-management.md

   - calendar
 ---

-The **Event Management** app is an early-stage concept designed to help government agencies plan, coordinate, and track events using Microsoft Power Platform and Dynamics 365.
-This module is still in development, and the following description highlights potential features and capabilities envisioned for future releases.
-The goal is to provide agencies with a configurable, low-code solution that streamlines event operations, improves visibility, and reduces administrative burden.
+The **Event Management** app is designed to help government agencies plan, coordinate, and track events using Microsoft Power Platform and Dynamics 365.
+While still evolving, this module provides a functional foundation for event operations with room for customization and extension based on specific agency needs.

+The current solution includes a model-driven app with functional entities for **Events, Event Participants, Event Sessions, Event Sponsors, Event Tracks, and Bookable Resources**.
+These tables work together to support basic event planning workflows, from simple meetings to multi-session events with sponsors and specialized participants.
+The app includes organized navigation areas for Event Management and Settings, with logical groupings for Event Setup, Event Execution, and Organizations.

+Key capabilities include **event planning** with registration windows, document management, and funding tracking; **participant management** distinguishing between general attendees and specialized roles like speakers or judges; **session management** for breaking complex events into workshops or presentations; **sponsor tracking** with funding oversight and currency support; and **resource management** for booking rooms, equipment, and handling associated costs.

-The current baseline solution includes a model-driven app with shell entities for **Person, Bookable Resource, Bookable Resource Payment, Bookable Resource Reservation, Event, and Event Attendee**.
-These tables establish the foundation for managing participants, scheduling resources, recording payments, and tracking attendance.
-In addition, the module already contains a **Power BI Master Calendar prototype**, a **Canvas App Master Calendar prototype**, and integration capability with a **SharePoint event list**—providing multiple ways to visualize and coordinate event information.
+The module also contains prototypes for a **Power BI Master Calendar**, a **Canvas App Master Calendar**, and integration capability with a **SharePoint event list**—providing multiple ways to visualize and coordinate event information.
+These components offer starting points for agencies looking to extend the basic model-driven app with additional reporting and calendar functionality.

-Future development could expand this baseline with entities for **Event Sessions, Event Locations, Event Speakers, Event Sponsors, and Event Materials**, enabling support for more complex events such as multi-day conferences, training programs, or community outreach campaigns.
-Potential features include attendee registration and check-in, automated communications and reminders, venue and resource scheduling, speaker management, and session-level agendas.
-Over time, dashboards and reports could deliver insights into participation metrics, event costs, and feedback to measure success.

-Because this app is in an early stage of development, these features represent a vision for what may be included as the module evolves, and not all capabilities are currently available.
+Current forms support multi-tab event planning with sections for General information, Logistics, Sponsors, Sessions, Participants, and Requests.
+While the app provides a solid foundation for event management, agencies should expect to customize forms, views, and workflows to match their specific operational requirements and approval processes.

+This module represents a practical starting point for government event management rather than a comprehensive solution, with built-in extensibility for agencies to adapt and expand based on their unique needs.